Sailop vs ESLint: Why Design Needs Its Own Linter

 # [HIGH] animation-ease-in-out: ease-in-out is an AI default easing

-# [MEDIUM] component-rounded-uniform: rounded-lg used on all elements
+# [MEDIUM] component-rounded-uniform: rounded-lg used on every element

 # [MEDIUM] component-shadow-md: shadow-md is the #1 AI shadow pattern